 - All topics and questions related to synthesizing biodiversity research are welcome.

-- Each proposal needs at least one iDiv member as participant or PI/Co-PI. sDiv encourages all candidates to be pro-active in communicating with suitable project partners (assistance of the sDiv coordinator Marten Winter if needed).
+- Each proposal needs at least one iDiv member as participant or PI/Co-PI. sDiv encourages all candidates to be pro-active in communicating with suitable project partners (assistance by the sDiv coordinator Marten Winter if needed).

-Proposal description and template for working group projects
+Proposal description and template for Working Group Projects

 - sDiv Call Description for Working Groups (PDF)

 - sDiv Working Group Proposal Template (WORD)